ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 There are two main scripts that are used, as well as the SPIDER submodule.

 >[!IMPORTANT]
-> The size of the country can affect the runs as follows:
+>The size of the country can affect the runs as follows:
->   The two main scripts may take more than 10 minutes to complete.
+> - The two main scripts may take more than 10 minutes to complete.
->   SPIDER may crash.
+> - SPIDER may crash.
 This is due to insufficient or failing computer memory (RAM) and can be solved by increasing your RAM or running on another computer with sufficient RAM.

 ### 3.1 Run initial data prep before SPIDER
 Activate the `prep` environment for this step.